andreaskapou/Melissa/README.md

 `Github`: [https://github.com/andreaskapou/BPRMeth](https://github.com/andreaskapou/BPRMeth).

 ### Archive repository
-There is also an archived version of the Melissa model for reproducing the results presented in the Kapourani and Sanguinetti (2018) biorXiv paper [https://github.com/andreaskapou/Melissa-archive](https://github.com/andreaskapou/Melissa-archive).
+There is also an archived version of the Melissa model (Github repo [https://github.com/andreaskapou/Melissa-archive](https://github.com/andreaskapou/Melissa-archive)) for reproducing the results presented in the Kapourani and Sanguinetti (2018) biorXiv paper.

 ## Citation